 The Importance of Emergency Contact Information

-Learn why keeping emergency contact information up-to-date is so critical and how schools can help make it easier for families to update their information.
+Learn why keeping emergency contact information updated is so critical and how schools can help make it easier for families.

 This strategy is part of the Colorín Colorado resource guide, How to Support Immigrant Students and Families: Strategies for Schools and Early Childhood Programs.

 One of the most important things that schools and early childhood programs can do to support immigrant families is to help keep accurate emergency contact records.
-It is essential that schools and early childhood programs not only gather emergency contact records for each child but also make it easy for families to update them as needed and provide frequent reminders to do so.
+There are several scenarios in which educators may need to use emergency contact information, including:

 Immigration enforcement